muctebanesiri/quartz/content/Notes/donts.md

 ---

 > [!example] Disclaimer
-> This I saw on Luke Smith's site and really liked the idea.
-I've learnt a lot from him and thought this one I should too.
-I intend to have minimal changes in the text since the mere text itself is well written.
+> I saw this on Luke Smith's site and really liked the idea.
+I've learnt a lot from him and thought I should include this one too.
+I intend to make minimal changes, since the text itself is already well written.
 > All credits go to him.